A Minecraft Movie: Sequel

-Talks for a potential sequel to the film began a few days after the film's release.
+Talks for a potential sequel to the film began a few days after the film's release on April 4, 2025.
 Hess has expressed interest in making a sequel, noting the world's use of infinite mods, characters, and biomes, outlining how Minecraft is virtually endless.
 He later stated that there were many ideas they had for the film that they were unable to use, but would likely be included as part of a sequel.
 On April 11, 2025, it was reported that a sequel is in early development.
-At the end of a behind the scenes interview, the VFX supervisor Sheldon Stopsack and the animation supervisor Kevin Estey both refer to the film's sequel as "Another Minecraft Movie".
-On October 9, a sequel was announced with a release date of July 23, 2027, with Jared Hess returning to direct the film and Chris Galletta returning to co-write the screenplay with Hess.
+At the end of a behind the scenes interview, the VFX supervisor Sheldon Stopsack and the animation supervisor Kevin Estey both refer to the film's sequel as Another Minecraft Movie.
+On October 9, a sequel was announced with a release date of July 23, 2027, with Hess returning to direct and Galletta returning to co-write the screenplay.
+Legendary Pictures will return to produce and provide funding.
+A poster with an image of two pickaxes under a crafting table, with the text below saying July 23, 2027, was posted on the film's official Twitter account, and circulated around the official Minecraft and Warner Bros. social media accounts.
+On March 19, 2026, it was announced that Kirsten Dunst was cast in the role of Alex.
+The sequel was announced under the title A Minecraft Sequel on April 15, 2026.
+It was later given an official title, A Minecraft Movie Squared, on May 30, 2026, during Minecraft Live.